Design-and-Innovation-2023/Team10B/src/pages/about-us.md

 ## EduCraft

-EduCraft is our platform that aims to empower students and educators by providing innovative and engaging educational robotics solutions.
+EduCraft is our product (Battlebot) that aims to empower students and educators by providing innovative and engaging educational robotics content.

 ![Group Photo](/img/educraft-banner.PNG)

-Our focus is on creating affordable and sustainable solutions that promote creativity, critical thinking, and problem-solving skills.
+Our focus is on creating affordable and sustainable robots that promote creativity, critical thinking, and problem-solving skills.
 Through our product (Battlebot), we hope to inspire a love of learning and make education more accessible to all.

 ## Curio